jbg469/Gift-Card-Processing-App/Report/Artifacts/Appsec-Lab2.md

 <img width="869" alt="Screen Shot 2022-03-27 at 6 25 32 PM" src="https://user-images.githubusercontent.com/72175659/160304662-3c4489b7-2e01-4cec-861a-4dd6abd33bc3.png">

 We then can change out key to the new key in the settings file.
 Again for security purposes in production we can store the key in an .env file.
+We make sure we migrate first.